hapax/hapax.github.io/assets/emcc.md

 for some fixed number $L$, depending only on the piece of wood we've chosen to measure.
 It seems reasonable to define $L$ as its length.
-But even more importantly, the quantity $d^2$ *doesn't change with relative orientation*.
+But even more importantly, the quantity $d^2$ is *invariant* under a change in relative orientation.

 Relativity parallels this setup closely.
 Michelson and Morley's